akoepke/audio-retrieval-benchmark/README.md

 First download the download_links_renamed.txt or, if needed, the download_links.txt file.
 Save it in the folder that will be used for downloading audios.
 To be able to download the files the --download_folder flag must be set when running the commands below.

-To only download a few audio files to begin with, use the --limit flag with non-zero values.\
+To only download a few audio files, use the --limit flag with non-zero values.

 To download audio files in zip form for the SoundDescs dataset simply run the line below.
 To download multiple files at the same time use the processes flag.
 We recommend not using more than two processes to avoid being blocked by the website.
 ```